A VIOLET NOVELLA

 Violet shrank down to the bottom of her cage.
 The person she longed to emulate thought she was a monster.

-In the cage on the far side of Ivan’s, Datura roused herself and stood, the influence of her rat and newt DNA evident on her face and body.
-Pointed tentacles extended from her head, reaching up well beyond her sixteen-inch stature.
-Some she used to suck blood from prey, while others swelled with the poisonous sap of the thornapple plant.
-A number of them had the ability to detect odors, and now suspiciously investigated the scent in the air around them.
+Datura’s genetic makeup included a substantial amount of mosquito DNA, allowing some tentacles the ability to suck blood from prey, while others swelled with the poisonous sap of the thornapple plant.
+Several of them, that could detect odors, started investigated the scent in the air.
 Datura’s long, bulbous nose pulsed at the information her tentacles relayed.
 “Elvina,” she snarled.
-“That vile woman.
-She stinks like you, Violet.”
+“That vile woman stinks like you, Violet.”

 Datura rattled her cage door.